Orya-s/Course_OOP-ex2/README.md

 Then enter you ID and the wanted game level and press start!

-See our [reference style][Wiki] for full documentation, examples, operational details and other information.
+See our [Wiki] for full documentation, examples, operational details and other information.